nicholasohjj/tp/docs/DeveloperGuide.md

 * depends on some classes in the `Model` component, as it displays `Student` object and `Lesson` object residing in the `Model`.

 In addition to displaying students via `ListPanel` and `ListCard`, the `UI` also supports displaying lessons.
 This is achieved through:
-* `LessonListPanel`: a JavaFX `UI` component that lists all lessons in the application.
+* `ListPanel`: a JavaFX `UI` component that lists all lessons in the application.
 It is managed by the MainWindow class.
 * `LessonCard`: a reusable `UI` part that renders information about a single lesson (e.g. subject, time, and date) using FXML and JavaFX.
 It is used within `LessonListPanel`.

 ### Logic component